Your cart is currently empty

 William Blake

-Blake’s Tyger embodies both qualities Francesca wanted to depict: sublime and irresistibly attractive yet also terrible and scary.
+Blake’s poem embodies both qualities Francesca wanted to depict: sublime and irresistibly attractive yet also terrible and scary.

 The ‘fearful symmetry’, a characteristic attributed to the tiger by William Blake, aptly represent this opposition of beautiful perfection and terror.